I’m a woman who thrives on routine. I get a thrill of accomplishment as I forge ahead and get things done.

 I open my Bible and randomly start reading.
 Not what you expected, huh?
 But when I use the flip method (sounds so official, I know, but I just made that up), there’s always something useful and fitting I can apply to my life and immediate circumstances—unless I happen to land in the genealogies, then not so much :).

-But lately, I’ve gone deeper in study by writing out the Scriptures. . .
+But lately, I’ve gone deeper in study.
+I found that when I write out the Word. . .

 I would love for you to join me as I talk about my new favorite method of bible study on Jana Carlson’s blog Wield the Word.